 Are you wondering how to teach sight words?
 You know that just practicing and memorizing them isn’t that helpful.
 So, what can we do to liven things up?
-Here are our best tips to help you teach sight words to your Kinders.
+We’ve gathered together our best tips.
+Perfect for kindergarten and homeschoolers.
+Click through to get our ideas.

 One of the hot topics in the Simply Kinder Facebook group is teaching sight words.
 And no wonder really.
 Love ‘em or hate ‘em, we all have to teach sight words.